JavaScript is required

 Look up lyrics as you listen.
 Many streaming services show them automatically now.
 Seeing the words while hearing them reinforces the connection between spelling and pronunciation.

-Speaking practice and self-narration
+Speaking practice and self-narration in foreign language learning

 You can't become fluent without speaking, even when you're alone at home.

-Talk to yourself throughout the day
+Talk to yourself throughout the day like a native

 This feels weird at first, but narrating your actions in your target language is incredibly effective.
 As you make coffee, describe what you're doing: "I'm pouring water into the kettle.
 Now I'm waiting for it to boil."

 This builds the habit of thinking in the language.
-You're not translating from your native language anymore, you're directly expressing thoughts in your target language.
+You're not translating from your native language anymore; you're directly expressing thoughts in your target language.
 That's what fluency actually is.

 Start simple with present tense descriptions.
 As you improve, add past tense reflections ("I went to the store earlier") and future tense planning ("I'm going to cook dinner soon").

-Use language exchange apps and online tutors
+Use language exchange apps and online tutors to learn a language

 You need real conversation practice with actual people.
 Apps like HelloTalk or Tandem connect you with native speakers who want to learn your language.
 You help each other, usually through text, voice messages, or video calls.